Why You Shouldn’t Always Call the Police in a Mental Health Crisis

 Mental Health America, 317-251-7575

 I hope that this has been helpful to you.
 I pray that it will be beneficial to your family and your family member.
 Please do your research and reach out to the folks that I have talked about.
-Focus on building those relationships, so that when the time comes, your loved ones can get the help they need and avoid another tragic situation.
+Focus on building those relationships, so when the time comes, your loved one can get the help they need and avoid another tragic situation.

 My name is Corey Scott.
 If I can be of any further help, please feel free to reach out to me.